Do Weighted and Heated Blankets Help Mental Health?

 Weighted blankets work by using “pressure therapy”.
 This therapy adds a calm-inducing amount of pressure to the entire body, which gives the feeling of being hugged.
 Pressure calms you by activating the parasympathetic nervous system, which lowers your heart rate.
 A lower heart rate gives a feeling of calmness.

-There are a number of benefits to using a weighted blanket, beyond helping with mental health.
-But from a mental health perspective, these blankets can help you get some sleep and calm your anxiety and stress.
+From a mental health perspective, these weighted blankets can help you get some sleep and calm your anxiety and stress.
+Let’s explore which conditions may see the most improvements…

 Weighted blankets are often used as an anxiety treatment.
-Studies, like this one, have shown that deep pressure stimulation helps to reduce autonomic arousal, which is responsible for the symptoms of anxiety.
-In the linked study, 33% of participants found that using a weighted blanket reduced anxiety.
+Studies have shown that deep-pressure stimulation helps to reduce autonomic arousal, which is responsible for the symptoms of anxiety.
+When studied, continual use of a weighted blanket at night was found to ease some symptoms of anxiety, depression, and fatigue during the day.

 A heated blanket is exactly what it sounds like – a blanket that gives off heat.
 There are a few different ways a blanket can do this, but what most commonly comes to mind is an electric blanket.

-An electric blanket has an internal integrated wiring system that provides warmth through coil wires.
+An electric blanket has an internally integrated wiring system that provides warmth through coil wires.
 They are made from heavy, sturdy materials and can be set to different levels of heat.
-An electric blanket can be mains or battery powered.
+An electric blanket can be mains or battery-powered.

 It is known that anxiety can increase over winter, plus SAD affects millions of people in northern Europe.
 Warmth is known to be a source of comfort, both mentally and physically.
 In fact, research has shown that participants who took a hot bath twice a week for 4 weeks significantly reduced their Hamilton Depression Rating Scale scores compared to a placebo group.